THERE ARE last minute goals and then there's that Robbie Keane goal

-On the grandest stage, against one of the grandest teams and possibly the world's grandest goalkeeper at the time, Robbie Keane's 91st minute equaliser against Germany at the 2002 World Cup sent Ireland's sea of green at the Kashima Soccer Stadium into raptures, and was forever sewn into the fabric of Irish sporting folklore.
+On the biggest stage, against one of the biggest teams and possibly the world's best goalkeeper at the time, Robbie Keane's 91st minute equaliser against Germany at the 2002 World Cup sent Ireland's sea of green at the Kashima Soccer Stadium into raptures, and was forever sewn into the fabric of Irish sporting folklore.

-Despite the fact that 18 years have passed since that memorable night in Japan, Keane admits that thinking about that memorable strike rippling the back of Oliver Khan's net still gives him the shivers.
+Despite the fact that 19 years have passed since that memorable night in Japan, thinking about that memorable strike rippling the back of Oliver Khan's net still gives Keane the shivers.

 "I still get goosebumps when I see that goal.
-One of the greatest feelings to score for your country at a World Cup," he admitted on Instagram earlier this year.
+One of the greatest feelings to score for your country at a World Cup," he admitted on Instagram last year.

-Mick McCarthy's side had been drawn in a tough group alongside one of the tournament favourites - and eventual finalists - Germany, and a hardened Cameroon side featuring a young Samuel Eto'o.
+Mick McCarthy's side had been drawn in a tough group alongside eventual finalists Germany, and Olympic champions Cameroon, who boasted a young Samuel Eto'o.

 But theirs wasn't the only young superstar forward on display.

-Keane, who had just turned 21 and already had stints at Inter Milan, Coventry City, Wolverhampton Wanderers and Leeds United under his belt, had much of the weight of a nation on his shoulders, particularly after teammate Roy Keane's infamous pre-tournament flight home to take his dogs for a walk ... and something about poor training facilities I guess.
+Keane, who had just turned 21 and already had stints at Inter Milan, Coventry City, Wolverhampton Wanderers and Leeds United under his belt, had much of the weight of a nation on his shoulders, particularly after teammate Roy Keane's infamous pre-tournament exit.

 Ireland needed a replacement hero.
 And boy did they get one.